vippsas/vipps-partner/README.md

 5. Vipps makes a callback to the partner's API with the merchant's new API keys.

 We are phasing out the Vipps Signup API because:
-* The signup process is improved and is now on [portal.vipps.no](https://portal.vipps.no)
-  (not the old and outdated form used in step 2 and 3 above).
+* The signup process is now on [portal.vipps.no](https://portal.vipps.no) and has _many_ improvements over the old signup form that is used in steps 2 and 3 above as part of the Signup API.
 * [Partner keys](#partner-keys) eliminate the need for merchant-specific API keys, so step 5 is no longer needed.

 # Questions?